Yellow Dog Flyfishing Yellow Dog Flyfishing Destinations

 How To Get There

 Guests will fly to the Bolivian city of Santa Cruz (VVI) on an international flight.
 Upon arrival in Santa Cruz, guests will be met by a member of the Tsimane team at the airport and transferred to a 5-Star hotel for their first night in the country.
 There, guests will settle into their room and enjoy the amenities of one of the best hotels in Bolivia.
 The Tsimane team member will further explain the details of the trip, and the following morning guests will take a charter flight to the Oromono Community jungle airstrip – a flight of approximately 1.5 hours.
-Upon arrival at the lodge’s jungle airstrip, anglers will be met by the guides, taken upriver to the lodge, shown around, and will then be able to fish the home pool the first afternoon.
+Upon arrival at the lodge’s jungle airstrip, anglers will be met by the guides, and taken by boat upriver to the lodge.

 Arrival and Departure Details / Times